hellozed/mychart/README.md

 The Base Station can upload the data to the remote cloud server and let the doctor view vital sign measurement and ECG charts over the internet.

+## The Hardeware
+The sensor board hardware project is hosted at https://github.com/digimint/homeicu.

 # Developing Platform

 "Mychart" is developed with Flutter and the programming language is Dart.
 The same copy of source code can support iPhone, iPad, and Android phones.